Patient's Query

 Hello doctor,

-I will try to be brief.
-I am a 49 year old female who has been pacemaker dependent for several years.
-Due to cardiomyopathy EF of 30 %, BNP of 186, and a cardiac event resulting in high troponin.
-I eventually was switched to a biventricular pacemaker/defibrillator.
-I had an echo last week (three months post implant) and was happy to hear that my EF is now 50 %.
-However, I continue to get edema and dyspnea all the time, and my BNP is now up to 490.
+I am a 49-year-old female who has been pacemaker-dependent for several years due to cardiomyopathy, with an ejection fraction (EF) of 30 percent, BNP (brain natriuretic peptide) of 186 pg/mL, and a cardiac event that resulted in elevated troponin levels.
+Eventually, I was switched to a biventricular pacemaker or defibrillator.
+I had an echo last week (three months post-implant) and was pleased to hear that my EF is now 50 percent.
+However, I continue to experience edema and dyspnea frequently, and my BNP has increased to 490 pg/mL.
 Can you help me understand what this means?

 Hello,